-Triangle Aphasia Project helps those who deal with aphasia by providing services that assist them in regaining communicative skills.
+Voted one of Western Wake’s Best Nonprofits in the 2019 Maggy Awards, Triangle Aphasia Project helps those who have lost the ability to communicate by providing services that assist them in regaining these vital skills.

 “Communication is the power that connects people to their family and friends, and when someone has aphasia it affects all areas of communication,” said Maura Silverman, speech pathologist and director of TAP.